DennisLyn/mastermind-game/README.md

 # Installation
 ### Prerequisites
 - Make sure Node and NPM are installed on the computer.
-We can download both at nodejs.org (NPM is included in the Node installation)
+We can download both at https://nodejs.org (NPM is included in the Node installation)
 - Make sure Git is installed on the computer.
 This is necessary for deploying our application.
-We can get it at git-scm.com
+(We can get it at https://git-scm.com)
 ### Clone project
 ```
 $ git clone https://github.com/DennisLyn/mastermind-game.git